bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+_Responsive design creates a single web page which responds to the user's screen size using media queries, and % and em.
+Adaptive web design builds multiple versions of the same web page--once the site identifies the user's device, it then displays the version optimized for it._

 2. Describe what it means to be mobile first vs desktop first.

+_Both are design strategies--mobile first means to keep the mobile users as the foremost of design and decision needs.
+Vice versa, desktop first keeps desktop users needs at the front and foremost of the decision/design process._

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+_It defines a base font-size of 62.5% to have the convenience of sizing rems in a way that is similar to using px._

 4. How would you describe preprocessing to someone new to CSS?

+_Preprocessing allows you to code your CSS like JS--alowing you to nest selectors and cut down on classes._

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+_My favorite concept is nesting--while on the other hand mixins gives me trouble._

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.